Gnuside/vocabularise/Readme.md

     /etc/init.d/nginx restart

 ### 4.2.
+Setting up vocabularise user

+On the remote server, type (as root) :

+    adduser vocabularise

+Also make sure you have a SSH server enabled to allow remote access.
+If not, type type (as root) :

+    apt-get install openssh-server

+From you own computer, generate you ssh key :

+    ssh-keygen -t dsa

+And upload it to the list of authorized keys on server, either by editing the `~/.ssh/authorized_keys` file on the server, or typing the following command from you own machine :

+    ssh-copy-id vocabularise@vocabulari.se

+### 4.4.
 Remotely updating code

-To deploy, get in the source directory on you computer (not the server), and type:
+To deploy, get in the source directory on you computer (not the server), and type :

     cap production deploy